jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_drilldown_overview.md

 ## How to open (and Use) the Spotlight Overview page
-The Spotlight Overview page can be opened from:
+The Spotlight Overview page can be opened from the:

 * [Spotlight Client][enterprise_display_overview]
 * [Spotlight Mobile][mobile_overview]

-## The Spotlight Overview page for a Hyper-V connection
+## The Spotlight Overview page components for a Hyper-V connection

-The Spotlight Overview page is made up of components and flows tailored to the Hyper-V architecture.
+The components of the Spotlight Overview page are specific to the Hyper-V connection.

-## Components

 ### Status